wandb/docs/docs/guides/registry/link_version.md

 **How to Confirm the Exact Path**
 To verify the exact path for linking:
 1. Check Out an Empty Collection: Create or inspect the empty state for an empty collection inside a registry.
 2. Locate the code snippet for link_artifact: In the details of the collection, look for the target_path field.
-This field will show the ORG_IDENTIFIER.
+This field will show the ORG_ENTITY_NAME.

 <!-- insert screenshot -->